 - Fell, J., 1979.
 Heidegger and Sartre: An Essay on Being and Place, New York: Columbia University Press.

 - Gabriel, M., 2018.
 Neo-Existentialism, New York: Polity Press.

 - Gordon, L., 1995.
 Bad Faith and Antiblack Racism, Atlantic Highlands: Humanities Press.

 - Gelven, M., 1997.
-The Risk of Being: What is Means to Be Good and Bad, University Park: Penn State Press.
+The Risk of Being: What it Means to Be Good and Bad, University Park: Penn State Press.

 - Guignon, C., 1993.
-“Authenticity, Moral Values, and Psychotherapy,” in The Cambridge Companion to Heidegger, Cambridge UK: Cambridge University Press.
+“Authenticity, Moral Values, and Psychotherapy,” in The Cambridge Companion to Heidegger, Charles Guignon (ed.), Cambridge: Cambridge University Press.